 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Serbia who work in Teaching / Education earn 6% more than their female counterparts on average.
+In the field of Teaching / Education in Serbia, the average difference between the salary of male and female employees is 6%.

-Teaching / Education professionals in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
+Professionals working in Teaching / Education in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.

 Listed above are the average annual increase rates for each industry in Serbia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.